-If the message is not supported or implemented by the platform, then this command returns a NOT_FOUND status code.
-This allows calling agents to comprehend which commands are supported on a particular platform, and configure themselves accordingly.
+If the message is not supported or implemented by the platform, then this command returns a NOT\FOUND status code.
+This allows calling agents to comprehend which commands are supported on a platform and configure themselves accordingly.

--

 message_id: 0x2

 protocol_id: 0x15

-This command is mand latory.
+This command is mandatory.

 Parameters

 Name Description

 uint32 message_id message_id of the message.

 Return values

 Name Description

-One of the following:
+One of, but not limited to, the following:

 SUCCESS: in case the message is implemented and available to use.

 int32 status NOT_FOUND: if the message identified by message_id is not provided by this platform implementation.

 Other status codes according to section 4.1.4 might be returned for general error or status reporting.

 uint32 attributes Attributes that are associated with the message that is specified by message_id.
 Currently, this field returns the value of 0.

-4.7.2.4 SENSOR DESCRIPTION GET
+4.7.2.4 SENSOR\DESCRIPTION\GET